own3d/docs/docs/docs/authorization.md

 - **Refresh Token**: A token that is used to obtain a new access token when the current one expires.
 - **Scope**: The level of access that the application is requesting.
 - **Redirect URI**: The URI that the application should redirect to after the user grants or denies access.
+- **Streaming Service**: A live-streaming service like Twitch, YouTube that the user can link to OWN3D.
+- **Third-Party Account & Connection**: An account on a third-party service like TikTok, Discord, Spotify that the user can link to OWN3D to access the user's data.
+- **OWN3D Service**: A service provided by OWN3D like the Pro, Shop, etc.
+- **Third-Party App & Service**: An application that uses OWN3D's API's to access the user's data.

 ## Client Registration

-To getting started, with our API's, you need to request a client id and client secret.
+To getting started, with our API's, you need to request a client id and client secret for your Third-Party App & Service.
 You can do this by fill out the [OAuth2 Client Registration](https://forms.gle/4miiLAksbFTEGg3c6) form with the following information:

 - Your application's name